 WELCOME

 I am an Assistant Professor at University of Pennsylvania’s School of Social Policy and Practice (primary) and Department of Political Science (secondary).
-I study the comparative political economy of development with a focus on urban and distributive politics, the politics of inequality and social policy, and environmental politics in the Global South.
+I study the comparative political economy of development with a focus on urban and distributive politics, inequality and social policy, and environmental politics in the Global South.

 Contact